Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 Overseas research

-If you or any research staff employed on your grant will be doing research away from your home laboratory, we'll help with the additional costs of working on the project overseas.
+If you or any research staff employed on your grant will be doing research away from your home organisation, we'll help with the additional costs of working on the project overseas.
 Please see the 'Overseas allowances' section for details.

 If you or any staff employed on your grant will be spending time in another country, we’ll help you with the additional costs of working on the project overseas.